How We Use Your Information

 The Right To Withdraw Consent For Us To Share Your Personal Information

-You have the right to refuse or withdraw consent to share information with other health care providers, however if this will limit the treatment you are able to receive, the clinician will explain this at the time, please do speak to your GP or Practice Manager regarding this.
+You have the right to refuse or withdraw consent to share information with other health care providers; however, if this will limit the treatment you are able to receive, the clinician will explain this at the time you request withdrawal of, or refuse, your consent.
+Please speak to your GP or Practice Manager regarding this.

 However, you may not withdraw consent to your name, address and other demographics being sent to NHS Digital, as this information is required by law, and is necessary if you wish to be registered to receive NHS care.